grammyjs/types/README.md

    Also, without the links, it's useless anyway.
 5. No images.
    Documentation strings containing an image are adjusted to make sense without the images, too.

+## Contributing

+This is a Deno project.
+All the files are TypeScript files that are published on <https://deno.land/x/grammy_types>.
+This project uses [deno2node](https://github.com/fromdeno/deno2node) to emit declaration files which are then published on npm.

+If you want to work on this, you do not need to have Node.js installed.
+You also should not run `npm install`.
+You only need [Deno](https://deno.land) and the VSCode extensions recommended in this repo.

+Run `deno task` to see available development scripts.